BonesOfGiants/vault-plugin-secrets-nats/README.md

 # 💡 Example

-Read this section to learn how to use `vault-plugin-secrets-nats` by trying out the example.
+Read this section to learn how to use `openbao-plugin-secrets-nats` by trying out the example.
 See the `example` directory for a full example.
-The example runs a locally running Vault server and a NATS server.
+The example runs a locally running OpenBao server and a NATS server.

 An operator and a sys account is created.
 Both are using signing keys.
 A sys account user called `default-push` is created that is used to push the credentials to the NATS account server.